Chanda Romero: Career

 In the 1970s and the 1980s, she had a staple of films in which she starred with award-winning actresses such as Elizabeth Oropesa, Hilda Koronel, Gloria Diaz and Daria Ramirez.
 As a result, she caught the attention of directors Celso Ad Castillo, Ishmael Bernal, Danny Zialcita and Lino Brocka.
 Her leading men include Philip Salvador, Eddie Garcia, Christopher de Leon, Dindo Fernando, Joel Torre, etc. In the 1990s, her work in television also brought her success.
 Shows such as Villa Quintana.
 She was also praised for her role in the 1997 movie Ligaya Ang Itawag Mo Sa Akin which was directed by Carlos Siguion-Reyna.
 Romero is a freelancer but does more projects in GMA Network.
 She has starred in ABS-CBN projects as well like the religious-centered drama series Kapalaran and the role of Vida Mojica in the Vietnamese-Filipino teleserye starring Maricel Soriano and John Estrada, Vietnam Rose.
 During 2012, she transferred to TV5 for the first time and became part of Kidlat as Minerva Megaton.
-As of 2025, Romero is part of ABS-CBN's hit primetime action series FPJ's Batang Quiapo as the scheming politician Olivia Guerrero-Torres.
+In 2025, Romero became part of ABS-CBN's hit primetime action series FPJ's Batang Quiapo as one of the main villains as the scheming politician Olivia Guerrero-Torres.